 Due to the Annual School Election having been held on the third Tuesday in September, having only school-related ballot candidates and issues, the school has been responsible for the cost, including the use of polling machines and paying poll workers.
 When the shift is made in 2018, the school will be able to share the cost of the election with other entities.

-The costs involved with holding the Annual School Election varies each year depending on how may polling sites are available, number of poll workers, etc. Although future costs are yet to be determined, the shift is expected to save the school district valued funding.
+The costs involved with holding the Annual School Election varies each year depend on how may polling sites are available, number of poll workers, etc. Although future costs are yet to be determined, the shift is expected to save the school district valued funding.

 The 2017 Annual School Election will be held on Tuesday, September 19, 2017.
 Absentee Ballots are currently available at the Polk County Clerk’s office.
 The deadline to request an absentee ballot is Tuesday, September 12, 2017.